jmonto55/Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- This is a stable version
+- This is the first itertation of my portfolio.
-- Running the code will print 'Hello Microverse'.
+- It contains my professional information.
-- the title's color is red
+- All my porjects will be displayed in this werbsite.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>